ZupIT/header-license-checker/README.md

 # header-license-checker
-This action checks the license headers in the files of  pull requests.
+This action checks the license headers and license year in the files of  pull requests.
 Inspired on [Deno License Checker]

 # Usage